mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 	:width: 400px
 	:height: 300px

-The vertical asymptotes of this rational functions cause Sage to adjust the aspect ratio of the plot to display the rather large y values near :math:`x=-1` and :math:`x=2`.
-This however obfuscates most of the features of this function in a way that we may have not intended.
+The vertical asymptotes of this rational function cause Sage to adjust the aspect ratio of the plot to display the rather large y values near :math:`x=-1` and :math:`x=2`.
+This  obfuscates most of the features of this function in a way that we may have not intended.
 To remedy this we can explicitly adjust the vertical and horizontal limits of our plot ::